steelsojka/pdiffy/README.md

 You can run a schedule process that creates `sessions` at different intervals.
 Screen shots taken get embedded into the session file.
-The session can be imported into the interface.
+The session can be imported into the interface. pdiffy may need to run with root permissions depending on where it is installed.
+PhantomJS writes to a directory where it is installed and the user would need write permissions.

 Run `pdiffy [path]` to run a job based on a config.

 Run `pdiffy combine [sessions] -o [output]` to combine multiple session files.

-**This does not delete the original session files.
-This feature is coming**
+**This does not delete the original session files.**

 Run `pdiffy difference [paths | urls] -o [output] -t [threshold] -m [mode]` to perform differences and output the file.
 Path can be a URL or path to an image file or any combination of the two.